SCLW/Circuitry-Based-Sound/readme.md

 **Elliott Sound Products** - Professional results for the Do-It-Yourself enthusiast.
 https://sound-au.com

-**The Institute of Sonology** - About electronics in music technology.
+**The Institute of Sonology** - Informational website from the Royal Conservatoire in Den Haag about electronics for art and education.
 https://electronics.koncon.nl

 **Adrian Freed** - Former Research Director of UC Berkeley's Center for New Music and Audio Technologies (CNMAT).